privet100/transcendence/README.md

     ```
   + This helper function works only in debug mode and only if the given prefix is local (e.g. media/) and not a URL (e.g. http://media.example.com/).

-#### Testing
-* When running tests that use actual HTTP requests instead of the built-in testing client (i.e. when using the built-in LiveServerTestCase) the static assets need to be served along the rest of the content so the test environment reproduces the real one as faithfully as possible, but LiveServerTestCase has only very basic static file-serving functionality: It doesn’t know about the finders feature of the staticfiles application and assumes the static content has already been collected under STATIC_ROOT.
-* Because of this, staticfiles ships its own django.contrib.staticfiles.testing.StaticLiveServerTestCase, a subclass of the built-in one that has the ability to transparently serve all the assets during execution of these tests in a way very similar to what we get at development time with DEBUG = True, i.e. without having to collect them using collectstatic first.

 #### Deployment
 * django.contrib.staticfiles provides a convenience management command for gathering static files in a single directory